jamestharpe/jamestharpe.com/content/pomodoro.md

 ---
 date: 2020-12-24T10:46:11-04:00
 description: "A time management method for short-bursts of focus"
-tags: [ "personal-productivity" ]
+tags: [ "personal-productivity", "timeboxing" ]
 title: "The Pomodoro Technique"
 ---

 # The Pomodoro Technique

-The **Pomodoro Technique** is a simple but effective technique for time management.
-It is an especially useful way to get through drudgery and reduce procrastination.
+The **Pomodoro Technique** is a simple but effective technique for time management that uses short [timeboxes](timeboxing.md) and frequent breaks.
+It is an especially useful way to get through drudgery, reduce procrastination, and increase focus.

 Here's how it works: